ujanssen/emil/README.md

 The computer should win a game with a king and a rock against a king (KRK).
 So we need:
-- a chess board
+- a chess board (done)
-- king and rock pieces
+- king and rock pieces (done)
-- movements for king and rock
+- movements for king and rock (done)
-- delete illegal moves
+- delete illegal moves (done)
 - create an endgame database for KRK
-	- Step 1: Generating all possible positions
+	- Step 1: Generating all possible positions (done)
-	- Step 2: Evaluating positions using retrograde analysis
+	- Step 2: Evaluating positions using retrograde analysis (done)
-	- Step 3: Verification (todo)
+	- Step 3: Verification
 - play for checkmate